 Alcohol and Personal Safety

-Hazardous alcohol consumption may lead to illness, injury, arrests, physical or sexual assault, and other serious problems.
-Through a variety of educational programming, students are encouraged to consider these potential consequences, and most of all, take care of one another.
+The University provides harm reduction strategies throughout the year and through multiple media.
+Messages include using a buddy system, avoiding “punches” of unknown alcohol content, and using caution in unfamiliar environments.
 Students are reminded never to leave an intoxicated friend alone “to sleep it off.”
 They are urged to call 911 immediately if they observe even one sign of alcohol overdose (vomiting while passed out; unresponsive to stimulus; breathing is slow or shallow; or skin is blue, cold, or clammy) since death may result if untreated.

-Student Health’s Gordie Center for Substance Abuse Prevention provides year-round programming and relays targeted messages at critical points during the year when some students may engage in increased alcohol consumption.
+Student Health’s Gordie Center for Substance Abuse Prevention coordinates University-wide alcohol and other drug abuse prevention strategies and support for students in recovery.
 More information is available in the article, "Alcohol Use among Students: How Parents Can be Partners in Prevention."